linebender/vello/sparse_strips/vello_api/README.md

 ## Usage

-This crate is intended to be used by other Vello components
+This crate is intended to be used by other Vello components.

 <!-- cargo-rdme end -->